Enter Statutory Sick Pay using Quick SSP

 By law, you must pay Statutory sick pay (SSP) to all employees who are off work due to sickness and qualify for sick pay.

-You can record sick days quickly and keep track of employees' sickness using the Quick SSP option.
-Let's record SSP now.
+You can record sick days quickly and track employees' sickness using the Quick SSP option.

 Cause